-The most common cause of chronic knee pain and disability, is arthritis.
+The most common cause of chronic knee pain and disability is arthritis.
 Most knee pain is caused by one of three kinds of arthritis: osteoarthritis, rheumatoid arthritis or post-traumatic arthritis.

-Osteoarthritis: Mostly related to old age, it usually occurs in people over 50 years old, but can occur in younger people as well.
-The cartilage that cushions the bones of knee softens and wears away.
+- Osteoarthritis: Mostly related to old age, it usually occurs in people over 50 years old, but can occur in younger people as well.
+The cartilage that cushions the bones of the knee softens and wears away.
 The bones then rub against one another causing knee pain and stiffness.

-Rheumatoid arthritis: The synovial membrane that surrounds the joint becomes inflamed and thickened.
+- Rheumatoid arthritis: The synovial membrane that surrounds the joint becomes inflamed and thickened.
 This chronic inflammation damages the cartilage and eventually causes cartilage loss, pain and stiffness in the knee.
 This is the most common form of a group of disorders referred to as inflammatory arthritis.

-Post-traumatic arthritis: This follows a serious knee injury.
+- Post-traumatic arthritis: This follows a serious knee injury.
 Fractures of the bones surrounding the knee or tears of the knee ligaments may damage the articular cartilage over time, causing knee pain and limiting knee function.

-Your total joint specialist will ask you for a complete medical history, ask questions about your pain and how long you have been experiencing it, and conduct a physical examination.
+To determine if total knee replacement is right for you, your total joint specialist will ask you for a complete medical history, ask questions about your pain and how long you have been experiencing it, and conduct a physical examination.
 An X-ray or MRI can confirm the best treatment options.

 Total knee replacement surgery involves removing the diseased portion of the knee joint and resurfacing the ends of the bones with the new prosthesis.